20nanduc/Unlocking-Biggest-Market/README.md

 Why?

-It’s not that people didn’t try hard enough.
+It’s not for lack of effort — people have tried.
-It’s not about lack of money, ideas, or technology either.
-People trying create a general template for organizing events without knowing real problem.
+They’ve built templates, platforms, and tools to simplify event planning.
+But the real challenge isn’t money or technology.

-The truth lies somewhere deeper — hidden in how we celebrate, how we trust, and how every event feels… different from other.
+-- The truth lies somewhere deeper — hidden in how we celebrate, how we trust, and how every event feels… different from other.

 Events are not like buying a product; they’re alive — filled with **emotions**, **people**, **chaos**, **last-minute miracles**, and **memories** that can’t be templated.